sjayan88/F1-Dashboard-Project-/README.md

 - Phase 4:  Planned — AI-driven Q&A on F1 data.

 ## Contact
-For feedback or technical discussions:
+For feedback or technical discussions: [Sreekesh](https://www.linkedin.com/in/sreekesh-j-75b74015)
-<Sreekesh> – linkedin.com/in/sreekesh-j-75b74015

 ## Disclaimer
 This is an unofficial, personal project and is not associated with Formula 1, FIA, or any teams/drivers.